Table of Contents

 Be aware of seasonal variations in chemical risks:

-Increase use of fertilizers, herbicides, and insecticides during garden season -
+- Spring Increase use of fertilizers, herbicides, and insecticides during garden season

-Pool chemicals, insect repellents, and citronella products pose additional risks -
+- Summer Pool chemicals, insect repellents, and citronella products pose additional risks

-Rodenticides see increase use as pests seek shelter from cool temperatures -
+- Fall Rodenticides see increase use as pests seek shelter from cool temperatures

 Train your pet to avoid chemicals